johnston9/MS3-Shot-Caller/README.md

   Once the user clicks on a department they are taken to that department Find by Date Page.
 That day's communications will automatically be displaying.
+  All messages open on click to reveal the contained message and images contained in it if there were any posted.

 <p align="center">Today's communications</p>
 <h2 align="center">